hazelcast/hazelcast/docs/design/cluster/03-split-brain-recovery-improvements.md

 after a specific amount of time passed after the members left the cluster.
 The default value for this retention period is selected as 4 hours which I wanted to choose it same with the default missing CP member auto removal period.
-Also, we added an internal property for configuring this period namely `hazelcast.previously.joined.member.address.retention.duration.seconds` which can be exposed to public API later.
+Also, we added a property for configuring this period namely `hazelcast.tcp.join.previously.joined.member.address.retention.seconds`.

 #### Proposed Solution 2